jwyang/face-alignment/README.md

       fitgeotrans -> cp2tform, transformPointsForward -> tformfwd

-For those Tecent QQ users, we can discuss more in the group: 180634020.
+For those Tecent QQ users, we can discuss more in the group face hacker: 180634020.